Streamline your workflow with Katana

 You can start small and integrate incrementally.
 This way you’ll learn as you go and see the efficiency improvements as you progress and change your pipeline, or you can spend more time integrating Katana upfront and getting a larger portion of the pipeline up and running from the outset.
 Whatever approach you decide to take, there are key people in your studio that will need to be involved and will be a part of the decisions on how best to set it up to fit the pipeline.

 Pipeline development and technical directors are the lifeblood of getting Katana set up in your pipeline and should be involved immediately in the integration process.
-CG supervisors also need to thoroughly understand the ins and outs of Katana integration, as they are the bridge to clients, creative stakeholders, and internal teams.
-Department supervisors and leads—specifically look development and lighting—are also integral to a successful deployment.
+CG supervisors also need to thoroughly understand the ins and outs of Katana integration, as they're the bridge to clients, creative stakeholders, and internal teams.
+Department supervisors and leads — specifically look development and lighting — are also integral to a successful deployment.

-Learning Katana is an incremental process in that, the more you learn, the more benefits your studio will see on top of the immediate advantages you get from deployment like ROI and productivity.
-For example, if you’re using Katana on a project or show for the first time you discover what the tool can do for your pipeline, then the next time you use it everything becomes more streamlined and you find that you can adapt the tool to your workflow.
-This is a continuous process and, before you know it, you’re twice as productive as you initially were.
+Learning Katana is an incremental process in that, the more you learn, the more benefits your studio will see on top of the immediate advantages you get, like ROI and productivity.
+For example, if you’re using Katana on a project for the first time, you discover what the tool can do for your pipeline, then the next time you use it everything becomes more streamlined and you find that you can adapt the tool to your workflow.
+This is a continuous process and, before you know it, you’re twice as productive as you were at the start.

 This group needs to understand how to work in Katana which comes from those involved in the initial setup and integration.
 To help them be effective, they’ll need to know what's expected of them, what choices have been made, and why.